bigno78/random-benchmarks/integer-parsing/README.md

 ### custom

 And finally, we get to the last contender - my own hand-written implementation.
 I wasn't trying to do anything too fancy.
-For the conversion of a single number I just used this simple loop:
+For the conversion of one number I just used this simple loop:

 ```cpp
 size_t res = 0;